-Nothing could bring about the end of humanity more quickly than a molecular nanotechnology turned into a weapon.
+Nothing could bring about the demise of humanity more quickly than a molecular nanotechnology turned into a weapon.
 It is a threat that can count on two devastating factors: exponential growth and uncontrolled replication.
 A cynical government, a non-governmental entity or even a terrorist group can build microscopic machines that can replicate themselves by rapidly consuming the planet's resources.
-Tiny gadgets that with the ferocity of a fire transform the earth into a gray mud.
+Tiny gadgets that with the ferocity of a fire transform the earth into a gray slime.

 Robert Freitas, a nanotechnology expert and theorist, has speculated on several possible variants of lethal nanotechnology.
 Aircraft machines could capture all the sunlight, others would be greedy for carbon, or biomass, or could "feed" on particular organisms.